leap71/leap71.github.io/coding-for-engineers/10-computational-fixture-maker-2.md

 But, before we continue, let's step back and look at our work for a second.

 Is this an elegant structure?
-Does it satisfy the principles which underly object oriented programming, including information hiding, and minimal exposure of the "internals"?
+Does it satisfy the principles which underlie object oriented programming, including information hiding and minimal exposure of the "internals"?

 It's not too bad, actually.